-RESP 116 Respiratory Care Seminar II 3 Credits
+RESP-116 Respiratory Care Seminar II

 Focuses on the initiation and modification of respiratory care in the emergency setting.
 Specific topics include: Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Neonatal Resuscitation (NR).
-Protocols, algorithms, and evidenced-based practice guidelines will be used as the basis for study and practice.
+Protocols, algorithms, and evidencedbased practice guidelines will be used as the basis for study and practice.
 Prerequisite: RESP 103 Fundamentals of Respiratory Care III.

-RESP 117 Cardiopulmonary Diagnostics and Evaluation 1 Credit
+RESP-117 Cardiopulmonary Diagnostics and Evaluation 1 Credit Hours

 This course, which is intended for students in the Respiratory Care program, focuses on diagnostic testing with emphasis on critical care medicine.
 The integration of this assessment data into medical decision making is evaluated through the use of clinical simulations in a laboratory setting.
-One half-hour lecture and one hour laboratory per week.
+One half-hour lecture and one laboratory hour per week.
 Prerequisite: RESP 103 Fundamentals of Respiratory Care III.

-RESP 121 Respiratory Care Clinical Cardio Anatomy and Physiology 3 Credits
+RESP-121 Respiratory Care Clinical Cardio Anatomy and Physiology